Deep-Symmetry/beat-link-trigger/README.md

-installer for 64-bit Windows, or executable `.jar` file for other platforms, from the [releases](https://github.com/Deep-Symmetry/beat-link-trigger/releases) page and double-click it to run it.
-If that doesn&rsquo;t work, [see below](#startup-issues).
+installer for 64-bit Windows, or executable `.jar` file for other platforms, from the [releases](https://github.com/Deep-Symmetry/beat-link-trigger/releases) page.
+Double-click an installed native app bundle to run it.
+If that doesn't work, or if you are using the executable `.jar` file, [see below](#startup-issues).

 [![jar](https://img.shields.io/github/downloads/Deep-Symmetry/beat-link-trigger/total.svg)](https://github.com/Deep-Symmetry/beat-link-trigger/releases)